Community Reinvestment Program

 Taxes from legal adult-use cannabis sales in New York State go into the Cannabis Revenue Fund.
 Per the Cannabis Law (§ 99-ii), 40% of Cannabis Tax Revenue goes back to the communities most disproportionately affected by prior drug policies in the form of grants overseen by the Cannabis Advisory Board (CAB) via the Community Grants Reinvestment Fund.
 Through these grants, it is the goal of OCM and the CAB to distribute impactful funding to areas of the state that have been historically under-resourced, underserved, and over-policed.
 The future programmatic focus of the Community Reinvestment Program can change according to the guidance provided by the Cannabis Advisory Board.

-In this first 2024 grant cycle, only 501(c)(3) nonprofit organizations who provide services for young people (individuals ages 0-24 years) in designated geographies of New York State are eligible to apply.
-Organizations do NOT have to be affiliated with any cannabis-related businesses or activities to apply.
+In the first 2024 grant cycle, only 501(c)(3) nonprofit organizations who provide services for young people (individuals ages 0-24 years) in designated geographies of New York State were eligible to apply.
+Five million dollars were made available for this round of funding.
+Organizations submitted proposals for $100,000 grants.
+Organizations did NOT have to be affiliated with any cannabis-related businesses or activities to apply and funds were not required to go towards cannabis-related programming or services.

 The Community Reinvestment Program will issue annual funding opportunities through competitive procurements focused on various allowable activities.